RETINA-ICS/RETINA_docs/03-pecan.md

 ## Packages

-The main packages that we have contribritued to/used during the RETINA project include
+The main packages that we have contributed to/used during the RETINA project include

 - Base PEcAn settings packages (which we won't talk about here)